frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 .. highlight:: none

 #.
 Ensure that the Frank!framework is set up according to :ref:`preparations` and that it is running.
 Go to Ladybug.
 Ensure that the report generator is enabled.
 See :ref:`useWebInterfaceWindows` or :ref:`useWebInterfaceLinux`.
 #.
-Ensure that you have a captured test script of runnint adapter "sutGet".
+Ensure that you have a captured test script of running adapter "sutGet".
 This should be the case if you did subsection :ref:`downloadUpload`.
 Alternatively, you can redo subsection :ref:`capture`.
 #.
 We capture another test script first.
 Click "Test Pipeline".
 Select adapter "sutArchive" (number 1 of the picture below):

    .. image: sutArchive.jpg